Sayter99/86ME/README.md

 ---------
 #### CHANGELOG ####

+_VERSION_: v1.8

+* Add three new actions "Release", "Operand" and "If".
+* Add a new trigger "Accelerometer".
+* Support two IMUs including RM-G146 and LSM330DLC for the gyro-gain function.

 _VERSION_: v1.7

 * Add a new property named "Motion Layer".
 This feature makes motions can be triggered parallelly in different layers.
 And Layer 1's priority is higher than 0's.